 Block the suspicious IP address for the user.

-For example, if a user attempts to sign in from IP1 and consecutively fails to log in 10 times, then future login attempts for the user from IP1 will be blocked.
-Other users attempting to log in from IP1 will not be blocked.
+In default mode (Account Lockout disabled), if a user attempts to log in from an IP address and consecutively fails 10 times, future login attempts for the user at that IP address will be blocked.
+Other users attempting to log in from that IP address will not be blocked.

-If brute-force protection is triggered, it will be removed when:
+If brute-force protection is triggered, it will be only be removed when:

-Configure a list of trusted IP addresses from which users can access your resources.
+Under IP AllowList, you can create a list of trusted IP addresses from which your users can always access your resources.

 Because brute-force protection depends on the IP address of the user, the following use cases require additional configuration: